How to Become a Physical Therapist: A Step-by-Step Guide

 Board/Specialty Certification

-Physical therapists can choose to increase their credentials through certification in one of several physical therapy specialties including cardiovascular, electrophysiology, geriatrics, neurology, oncology, orthopaedics, pediatrics, sports, and women’s health.
-In order to become board certified, one must either have worked 2,000 hours in a specialty over the 10 preceding years or have had a residency in the specialty.
-Additionally, a person looking to be board certified must pass an exam.
+Physical therapists can choose to increase their credentials through certification in one of several physical therapy specialties, including cardiovascular, electrophysiology, geriatrics, neurology, oncology, orthopaedics, pediatrics, sports, and women’s health.
+In order to become board-certified, one must either have worked 2,000 hours in a specialty over the 10 preceding years or have had a residency in the specialty.
+Additionally, a person looking to be board-certified must pass an exam.